What is Cloudy Pool Water?

 What Causes Cloudy Water?

-Unbalanced water (high pH or alkalinity), poor filtration, the presence of organic residues from perspiration, body oils and cosmetics that are floating in the water, a clogged filter and dirty pipes can all potentially be responsible for cloudy or murky pool water.
+Unbalanced water (with incorrect levels of pH, alkalinity, hardness and chlorine stabilizer), poor filtration, insufficient disinfectant, organic residues from perspiration, body oils and cosmetics that are suspended in the water, a saturated filter and clogged plumbing can all be potentially responsible for cloudy water in your pool.

 Do I Have Cloudy Pool Water?

-Does your water look cloudy, hazy or is it difficult to see the bottom of the pool when it should seemingly be clean?
+Does your water look cloudy, hazy or is it difficult to see the bottom of the pool when it should be clear?
 Then, you probably have a case of cloudy pool water.

 Why Should I Treat Cloudy Pool Water?